jessica peng

 Thought Process

 The audit log outputted asynchronous calls across all copy operations, which made it hard to trace what was actually happening for each copy workflow.
-Since we already created tabs for each artifact type, we decided to extend this to the audit log and put it on a separate tab.
+Since we already created tabs for each object type, we decided to extend this to the audit log and put it on a separate tab.
 We also narrowed down the information to main actions taken in the app and organized it into a table.

 Image 0